 Introduction

-In the modern world, along with the growing influence of human capital, the importance of education as the most important factor in the formation of a new quality of society is increasing.
+In the modern world, along with the growing influence of human capital, the importance of education increases as the most important factor in the formation of a new quality of society.

-The management of an educational institution in modern conditions is a complex process, the terms of which are the correct choice of goals and objectives, the study and in-depth analysis of the achieved level of educational work, a rational planning system, the organization of the activities of student and teaching teams, the choice of optimal ways to improve the level of education and upbringing , effective control.
+Managing an educational institution in modern conditions is a complex process, the components of which are the correct choice of goals and objectives, study and in-depth analysis of the achieved level of educational work, a system of rational planning, organization of the activities of student and teaching staff, selection of optimal ways to improve the level of training and education , effective control.

-School management is scientifically based actions of the administration and teachers aimed at the rational use of time and effort of teachers and students in the educational process with the aim of in-depth study of academic subjects, moral education, comprehensive development of the individual and preparation for a conscious choice of profession.
+School management is scientifically based actions of the administration and teachers aimed at the rational use of time and effort of teachers and students in the educational process with the aim of in-depth study of academic subjects, moral education, comprehensive personal development and preparation for a conscious choice of profession.

-The solution of these issues depends on the ability of the head of the school and teachers to creatively use the latest achievements of science and best practices, on relationships in the team, on the activity of teachers and students in educational and educational work.
+The solution to these issues depends on the ability of the school leader and teachers to creatively use the latest achievements of science and best practices, on relationships in the team, on the activity of teachers and students in educational and educational work.

-Rozanova V.A. describes the efficiency and competitiveness of modern organizations and the role of the psychological factor in their management in her works.
+The effectiveness and competitiveness of modern organizations and the role of the psychological factor in their management are described in her works by V.A.
+Rozanova.

 The personality of a leader in management structures is considered by Ukrainian psychologists Bandurka A.M., Bocharova S.P., Zemlyanskaya E.V.
-Shipunov V.G., Kishkel E.N. pay great attention to the role of the leader in the management system.
+Much attention is paid to the role of the manager in the management system by V.G.
+Shipunov and E.N.
+Kishkel.

-The solution of theoretical and practical problems of managing an educational institution is becoming increasingly important due to humanization and democratization, the growing role and importance of protecting human rights and freedoms, the development of market relations, the formation of new social structures and forms of management.
-Therefore, in order to effectively influence the activities of subordinates, a modern leader needs a deep understanding of the basics of organization and management.
-Although these mechanisms in the modern management of an educational institution are still little studied, the results of scientific research already available can significantly expand the manager's ability to create conditions conducive to the formation of the interest of team members in the productive work of the organization.
+Solving theoretical and practical problems of managing an educational institution is gaining more and more weight in connection with humanization and democratization, the increasing role and importance of protecting human rights and freedoms, the development of market relations, and the formation of new social structures and forms of management.
+Therefore, in order to effectively influence the activities of subordinates, a modern leader needs a deep understanding of the fundamentals of organization and management.
+Although these mechanisms in modern management of an educational institution are still little studied, the existing results of scientific research can significantly expand the manager’s ability to create conditions that contribute to the formation of interest of team members in the productive work of the organization.

-An analysis of the literature relating to issues of organization and management, a study of the experience of managerial activity shows that at present not enough attention is paid to the management of an educational institution, its qualities and performance, the requirements that modern rapidly changing society imposes on its leader.
+An analysis of the literature concerning issues of organization and management, and a study of the experience of management activities show that currently insufficient attention is paid to the management of an educational institution, its qualities and efficiency, and the requirements that modern, rapidly changing society places on its leader.

-Thus, the chosen topic "Organization and management of an educational institution" is relevant, as it considers the foundations and modern mechanisms for the effective management of the teaching staff and has great practical significance, which lies in the possibility of improving the conditions of the pedagogical work of teachers, increasing the efficiency of the management process of an educational institution by improving the professionalism of managers schools and their substitutes.
+Thus, the chosen topic “Organization and management of an educational institution” is relevant, since it examines the fundamentals and modern mechanisms of effective management of the teaching staff and has great practical significance, which lies in the possibility of improving the teaching work conditions of teachers, increasing the efficiency of the management process of an educational institution by improving the professionalism of managers schools and their deputies.

 Thus, the purpose of the course work is to study the modern foundations of the organization and management of an educational institution.

-object learning is the management system of an educational institution.
+Object study is a management system for an educational institution.

-Subject- the process of organizing and managing an educational institution and its impact on the effectiveness of managing the teaching staff.
+Subject- the process of organizing and managing an educational institution and its impact on the effectiveness of management of the teaching staff.

-In accordance with the purpose, object and subject, the following tasks:
+In accordance with the purpose, object and subject, the following are put forward: tasks:

-1. To study the scientific, methodological literature, media materials in this area;
+1. Study scientific, methodological literature, media materials in this area;

 2. Define the concepts of “Management of an educational institution”, “management system of an educational institution”;